etho201/vagrant-boxes/oracle-linux-manager/README.md

     vagrant ssh client7 # this is the OL7 client that is registered to OLM vagrant ssh client8 # this is the OL8 client that is registered to OLM
     ```

+---

+## Access to ULN

+If you wish to automate syncing with ULN, modify the `secret.sh.sample` in the `scripts/` directory by inputting the Oracle SSO username and password you use for ULN access.
+Once done, rename this file to `secret.sh`.
+When running `vagrant up`, if the `secret.sh` file exists and properly configured, it will automatically sync the Ksplice channels once OLM is up and running.